woutvdd/grunt-he/README.md

 ### Overview
 In your project's Gruntfile, add a section named `he` to the data object passed into `grunt.initConfig()`.

+The options for this task can be found at [HE's encode text options](https://github.com/mathiasbynens/he#heencodetext-options)

 ```js
 grunt.initConfig({